sylikc/jpegview/readme.txt

   Enables to change the GUI font, its size in points and its weight
 - Esc key can now be re-defined in keymap (e.g. to display to 'Open file' dialog) Default remains to exit JPEGView
-- User commands extensions
-  - Shortcuts with modifier keys can now be assigned to user commands.
-Shortcut format is as in the keymap, e.g. 'Ctrl+P'
-  - User commands can optionally be bound to a menu item in the submenu 'User commands' in the JPEGView context menu
-- 'Open with' menu
-  - In Settings/Admin it is possible to define applications to be started in the 'Open with' submenu of the JPEGView context menu.
-    The applications get passed the current image file name as argument on process startup.
-    It is also possible to assign a shortcut key for such an application.

 [1.0.30]
 Bugs fixed: